utdata/icj-setting-up/windows-01.md

 We will use the code editor Visual Studio Code, made by Microsoft.
 It is free.
 We need to install it now.

 - Install [Visual Studio Code](https://code.visualstudio.com/docs/setup/windows).
+- After installing, we need to [configure your VS Code integrated terminal](https://code.visualstudio.com/docs/editor/integrated-terminal#_windows) to use Git Bash.
+I _think_ the easiest way is to go to View > Command Palette and type in `Select Default Shell` and find it, but I haven't tried it.

 ## Installing bash-git-prompt

-- Open a new Git Bash window to install the `git-bash-prompt` and do the following, one line at at time:
+- Open a new Git Bash window to install the `git-bash-prompt` and do the following:

 ```bash
 git clone https://github.com/magicmonty/bash-git-prompt.git .bash-git-prompt --depth=1
 ```

 This should install the software you need to your home directory.

+Now we need to create your bash profile.

 - Do `code .bash_profile` to open or create your `.bash_profile` file.
   - Hollar at me if this doesn't open VS Code and create the file.